MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 ## Use composite models

-With composite models, you can connect to a variety of data sources when you use Power BI Desktop or the Power BI service, and you can make those data connections in various ways.
-You can import data to Power BI, which is the most common way to get data, or you can connect directly to data in its original source repository by using DirectQuery.
+With composite models, you can connect to a variety of data sources when you use Power BI Desktop or the Power BI service.
+You can make those data connections in a couple of ways:
+* By importing data to Power BI, which is the most common way to get data.
+* By connecting directly to data in its original source repository by using DirectQuery.
 To learn more about DirectQuery, see [Use DirectQuery in Power BI](desktop-directquery-about.md).

 When you use DirectQuery, composite models makes it possible to create a Power BI model (such as a single *.pbix* Power BI Desktop file) that does either or both of the following:

 * Combines data from one or more DirectQuery sources.
 * Combines data from DirectQuery sources and Import data.

-For example, by using composite models, you can build a model that combines sales data from an enterprise data warehouse with data on sales targets that is in a departmental SQL Server database, along with some data imported from a spreadsheet.
-A model that combines data from more than one DirectQuery source or that combines DirectQuery with Import data is referred to as a *composite model*.
+For example, by using composite models, you can build a model that combines sales data from an enterprise data warehouse, sales-target data from a departmental SQL Server database, and data that's imported from a spreadsheet.
+A model that combines data from more than one DirectQuery source or that combines DirectQuery with Import data is called a *composite model*.

 > [!NOTE]
 > Beginning with the October 2018 release of Power BI Desktop, you *can* publish composite models to the Power BI service.
 For scheduled refresh and dashboard tile refresh, composite models in the Power BI service behave in the same way as Import models.